 Black Friday is the name of the infamous Friday following America’s Thanksgiving celebration.
 It marks the beginning of the Christmas shopping season.
 As such, tons of products are steeply discounted.

-Which day you choose to shop depends on where you want to do your shopping.
-Black Friday sales take place inside physical stores as well as online, and sales are for just about everything.
+Which day you focus on depends on where you want to do your shopping.
+Black Friday sales take place at physical stores as well as online, with sales for just about everything.